About the Bridgwater Tidal Barrier Scheme

 Work with the DfE also includes, four local schools benefiting from new Sustainable Drainage Systems (SuDS) that combine natural flood management with outdoor learning and biodiversity.
 Eastover Primary School was the first to unveil its SuDS installation in June 2025.

 We are committed to leaving a lasting environmental legacy.
-This includes promoting nature-based tourism and local engagement through the Bridgwater Blue Corridor, a WWT-led initiative to connect local water-rich landscapes from Steart Marshes and Bridgwater Docks to new wetlands and the proposed riverside park.
+This includes promoting nature-based tourism and local engagement through the Bridgwater Blue Corridor, a WWT -led initiative to connect local water-rich landscapes from Steart Marshes and Bridgwater Docks to new wetlands and the proposed riverside park.

-Find out more
+Find out more about the scheme

 You can find answers to the most frequently asked questions about the Scheme on our Bridgwater Tidal Barrier Scheme – your questions answered page.

-Next review due: April 7, 2026
+Next review due: September 13, 2026

 Back to top